dotanuki-labs/gradle-profiler-pttest/README.md

 ## Contributing

 - Ensure you have Python 3.8.5 or newer installed
-- Ensure you have [flake8](https://pypi.org/project/flake8/) support in your text editor / IDE
+- Ensure you have [flake8](https://pypi.org/project/flake8/) installed and supported in your text editor / IDE
+- Ensure you have [Poetry](https://python-poetry.org/) installed
 - Check the [contribution guidelines](./CONTRIBUTING.md)
 - Make sure you have a green build